 I think Brady flatted going over some RR tracks, but I haven’t seen or heard from him yet, so I don’t know.

 I’d like to say that our group was the first in to Ft.
 Calhoun, but I have to admit that many, many people made it in before us.
 Of course they were all on mountain bikes and going about 11 miles an hour, so I’m guessing they got a head start.
 Seriously.
 Just drive down there and sign-in if you don’t want to ride it.
 But then, what am I bitching about?
 Had these people started at the same time as everyone else, it would have been that many more people swaying back and forth.
-Not a care in the world. la-la-la, nice day for a bike ride, eh?
+Not a care in the world. la-la-la, nice day for a bike ride, eh?--this>

 14 comments: